 This is a recent issue that has come up due to updating WordPress to the recent version.
 The error prompts up when you try to publish a post or update it.
 Don’t, worry about that, there is a solution.
 This occurs due to the change of the editor from the past version to the block editor version.
+It is important to fix the updating failed errors on WordPress early enough before it completely paralyzes your website.

 - Update the plugins – (Total w3 cache plugin)

 For starters, if you have a total w3 cache WordPress plugin, you need to update it first.
-Actually, update all plugins that you have to ensure they are up to date.
+Actually, update all plugins that you have to ensure they are up-to-date.
 Scroll to plugins -> all plugins and update.

 This greatly helps to clear any cache that is preventing the posts and pages to update.